yasir2000/openwrt-oldwiki-md/ClientModeKamikazeStyleHowto.rst

 === wpa_supplicant ===

 wpa_supplicant is available as a package in Kamikaze 7.09, but it might not have support for MadWifi (the Atheros driver).
 You need to obtain the OpenWRT source, edit the config file, and build the wpa_supplicant package to get MadWifi support.
+If you run `make menuconfig` you can build wpa_supplicant by marking it in the Network category.

 Note: wpa_supplicant.conf should have permissions of 600 and ownership of root:root.

-/etc/wpa_supplicant.conf
+==== Example /etc/wpa_supplicant.conf ====
 {{{
 ctrl_interface=/var/run/wpa_supplicant
 ctrl_interface_group=0